Anttaj Hawthorne: Oakland Raiders

-Hawthorne drafted by the Oakland Raiders in the sixth round of the 2005 NFL Draft.
+Hawthorne was selected by the Oakland Raiders in the sixth round of the 2005 NFL draft with the 175th overall pick.
 He spent most of the 2005 season on the Raiders practice squad before finally being signed to the active roster on December 2.
 He was active for two games his first season, registering two assists in the Raiders regular season finale against the Giants.

 In March 2006, he was allocated by the Raiders to the Frankfurt Galaxy of the NFL Europe, where he helped the team win their fourth World Bowl.

 Hawthorne appeared in all 16 games for the Raiders in 2006, recording 13 tackles.
 He was waived by the team on September 1, 2007.

 Arizona Rattlers

 Hawthorne signed with the Arizona Rattlers of the Arena Football League in 2008, recording nine tackles, a sack and a fumble recovery during his rookie season.
 On August 10, 2012, Hawthorne and the Rattlers won ArenaBowl XXV over the Philadelphia Soul one year after losing ArenaBowl XXIV to the Jacksonville Sharks.
 The Rattlers returned to a 3rd straight ArenaBowl in 2013, defeating the Soul once again.
 On March 9, 2016, Hawthorne was assigned to the Rattlers.